 Upper Cervical Chiropractic Care for Vertigo Relief

-Vertigo is often diagnosed as idiopathic, meaning that the doctor can’t find out why it is happening again and again.
+Vertigo is often idiopathic, meaning that the doctor can’t find out why it is happening again and again.
 One of the most overlooked underlying causes of vertigo is an upper cervical misalignment.
 There are plenty of cases study that reveal when an upper cervical misalignment exists alongside vertigo that correcting this subluxation can help.
 Therefore, we encourage all vertigo patients, especially if you don’t know the underlying cause, to seek upper cervical chiropractic care.

 An upper cervical misalignment can also be the source of many vertigo causes.
 For example, upper cervical misalignments have been linked to migraine occurrence, and 40% of migraineurs get vertigo as a symptom.
 There are also hundreds of patients with Meniere’s disease who saw significant reductions in vertigo severity after misalignments in the top two bones of the neck were corrected.